OpenCloning/linkml-assembly-submission/src/docs/about.md

 # linkml-assembly-submission

-A linkml model for submissions of assemblies for ShareYourCloning templates
+A linkml model for submissions of assemblies for OpenCloning templates